howtographql/howtographql/content/frontend/react-urql/7-pagination-and-cache-updates.md

 pageTitle: "Pagination and Cache Updates with GraphQL, React & urql Tutorial"
 description: "Learn how to implement limit-offset pagination and cache updates with GraphQL and urql in a React app and update."
 question: "How do you configure mutation updates with '@urql/exchange-graphcache'?"
-answers: ["You pass an 'update' argument to the 'useMutation' hook", "You set up a new 'useUpdate' hook with the new data", "You call 'updateQuery' on the cache exchange with the new data", "You pass an 'updates' config with an updater function to the cache exchange"]
+answers: ["You pass an 'update' argument to the 'useMutation' hook", "You set up a new 'useUpdate' hook with the new data", "You call 'updateQuery' on the cache instance with the new data", "You pass an 'updates' config with an updater function that uses 'updateQuery' to the cache exchange"]
 correctAnswer: 3
 videoId: ""
 duration: 0